harinyoo/-/README.md

 # BAEKJOON
-This repository is for studying C++.
+This repository is for studying algorithms.